 - Have a services page where you highlight your services – all of which solve the problems the clients have

-Through this blog, I have gotten some of the best ever international clients.
-To highlight two of the best, one paid me $100 per 500 words article for a one-off project (just that one article).
 Many have paid me $50 per article.
-Another long-term client pays me over $30 per 500 words while many others have paid me $50-150 for very simple marketing tasks.
+Another long-term client paid me $200 for 750 words while many others have paid me $50-200+ for very simple marketing tasks.
 All reached out to me after reading this blog.